wiwiluo/BunkrDownloader/README.md

 ## Features

-- Downloads pictures, videos and albums from specified URLs.
+- Downloads multiple files from an album concurrently.
 - Supports batch downloading via a list of URLs.
 - Progress indication during downloads.
 - Automatically creates a directory structure for organized storage.